allenai/dream/README.md

 # DREAM

-This repository provides access to the data and model used in our recent paper DREAM: Improving Situational QA by First Elaborating the Situation, NAACL 2022 (https://arxiv.org/abs/2112.08656)
+This repository provides access to the data and model used in our recent paper DREAM: Improving Situational QA by First Elaborating the Situation, NAACL 2022 (Arxiv link: https://arxiv.org/abs/2112.08656, ACL Anthology link: https://aclanthology.org/2022.naacl-main.82/)

 ## Dataset Creation:
 The script to compile Scene Elaboration (SE) dataset from existing commonsense resources is provided in two formats.